IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 Electricity, hydrogen, and heat expected reliability cost [M€] «`eTotalRElecCost`, `eTotalRH2Cost`, `eTotalRHeatCost`»

-The penalty for hydrogen surplus is `0.5 CHNS`, which is a common assumption to consider that the cost of hydrogen surplus is much lower than the cost of hydrogen not served, and this is applied internally by the model.
+The penalty for hydrogen surplus is `0.5 CHNS`, a common assumption reflecting that the cost of hydrogen surplus is much lower than the cost of hydrogen not served, and this is applied internally by the model.

 ```{math}
 \sum_{p \omega ni}{DF^p P^p_{\omega} DUR^p_{\omega n} CENS \; ens^p_{\omega ni}} + \sum_{p \omega ni}{DF^p P^p_{\omega} CHNS (hns^p_{\omega ni}+0.5 hex^p_{\omega ni})} + \sum_{p \omega ni}{DF^p P^p_{\omega} DUR^p_{\omega n} CHtNS \; htns^p_{\omega ni}}
 ```

-All the periodical (annual) costs of a period {math}`p` are updated considering that the period (e.g., 2030) is replicated for a number of years defined by its weight {math}`WG^p` (e.g., 5 times) and discounted to the base year {math}`T` (e.g., 2020) with this discount factor {math}`DF^p =
+All the periodic (annual) costs of a period {math}`p` are updated considering that the period (e.g., 2030) is replicated for a number of years defined by its weight {math}`WG^p` (e.g., 5 times) and discounted to the base year {math}`T` (e.g., 2020) with this discount factor {math}`DF^p =
 \frac{(1+\delta)^{WG^p}-1}{\delta(1+\delta)^{WG^p-1+p-T}}`.